robertbajo-png/pikachu-dash-geometry/README.md

    scripts.
 Run `npm run run -- --help` (or `npm run run --help` in newer npm releases) at any time to see the available modes and the optional `RUN_GAME_HOST` environment toggle.
+   You can also pin the dev port or enforce exclusivity without the separator.
+   For example, `npm run run --port 5173` and `npm run run --strictPort` are forwarded directly to Vite, and the explicit script variant `npm run dev -- --strictPort --port 5173` still works if you prefer to call the underlying command yourself.
    Both dev flavours keep their logs visible by default (`--clearScreen false`).
    If you prefer the old behaviour, append `-- --clearScreen true` to the command you launch.